 Click Create instance (New instance if you have existing instances).
 Name the instance mysql-test.

-To specify an operating system other than the default value, in the Boot disk section, click Change, select the operating system, and then click Select.
+To specify an operating system other than the default value, in the Boot disk section, click Change to configure the properties for the boot disk.
+In the Public images tab, select an operating system and then click Save.

 To establish an SSH connection: